hkakran/himadrikakran.github.io/content/about.md

 I am motivated to help people and teams grow as they solve real-world technological challenges.

-I've been building low latency, real time trading applications for the past 8+ years.
+I've been building real time trading applications for the past 8 years.
+I know a few things about the financial domain.

 All food everything excites me.
 I aim to eat at every 3 Michelin Star restaurants in the world.